Casheeew/POPDG/README.md

 ```
 By default, this processes the data into slices of length 5 with stride 0.5.
 If you wish to change this, you can modify the parameters in `create_dataset.py`.

-4. Download the pre-trained `checkpoint.pt` from [POPDG](https://github.com/Luke-Luo1/POPDG) and put it at the top-level directory.
+### Pre-trained checkpoints

+You can find our pre-trained checkpoints here:

 ## Train the model
+1. Download the pre-trained `checkpoint.pt` from [POPDG](https://github.com/Luke-Luo1/POPDG) and put it at the top-level directory.

+2. Train the model:

 ```bash
 python train.py --batch_size 50 --epochs 2000 --exp_name <experiment name> --feature_type jukebox